Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- In 48 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have won 74.1% of their games when favored on the moneyline this season (20-7).
+- The Stars have gone 20-7 this season when listed as a moneyline favorite.

-- The Kraken have been an underdog in 24 games this season, with nine upset wins (37.5%).
+- The Kraken have been made the underdog 24 times this season, and upset their opponent nine times.

-- Seattle is 7-5 when it is underdogs of +140 or longer on the moneyline.
+- Seattle is 6-4 when it is the underdog by +145 or longer on the moneyline.

 Stars Player Props